kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-Here's what's going on in the code above:
+Here's what you're doing in the code above:

 1. Use the index path of the selected cell to get the selected friend and convert it to an instance of `CNContact`.
 2. Instantiate `CNContactViewController`; this is from the ContactsUI framework and displays a contact onscreen.
 You instantiate the view controller using its `forUnknownContact` initializer because the contact isn't part of the user's contact store.